mearlboro/mearlboro.github.io/_posts/2019-03-02-hascell-episode-1-part-2.md

     extend f w        = map f $ duplicate w
 {% endhighlight %}

-The index of the element in focus parametrises the comonad, so what before was `W a` is now `W i e`. `extract :: W i e -> e` and `extend :: W i e -> (W i e -> e) -> W i e` look as expected.
+`extract :: W i e -> e` and `extend :: W i e -> (W i e -> e) -> W i e` look as expected.

-Let's quickly unwrap `duplicate :: W i e -> W i (W i e)` : it should create a new world whose array is an array of worlds iterating through all the possible focus elements. `range $ bounds a` does the iteration.
+How I got to `duplicate :: W i e -> W i (W i e)` : it should create a new world whose array is an array of worlds iterating through the range of indexes. `range $ bounds a` does this iteration.
 The data constructor for `W` takes the index first otherwise it can't be parametrised in the comonad.
-Because of that, we need to `flip` the arguments of the data constructor, so `W` takes the world first and index last, so we can then iterate the constructor `W a` over all indexes `i` in `range $ bounds a` with the same array `a`.
-The iteration is done with app `<*>` which is basically like an `fmap` and that's all you need to know.
+Because of that, I need to `flip` the arguments of the data constructor, so `W` takes the world first and index last, so the constructor `W a` can be iterated over all indexes `i` in `range $ bounds a` with the same array `a`.
+The iteration is done with app `<*>` which is basically like an `fmap` and that's all I'm going to say.

 And that's it.
 Those five lines of code basically implement the whole world.
 <br/>